13 Common Tax Forms and What They are For

 If you received health insurance from the marketplace, you’ll receive Form 1095- A in the mail or online via a HealthCare.gov account.
 This form is needed before you file your tax returns.
 The form includes premium tax credits used and premiums paid.

 Form 4868- Application for Automatic Extension of Time to File U.S. Individual Tax Return: If you need an extension to file your individual income tax return, you must file Form 4868.
-More information about filing for an extension can be found here.
+You can also read our article about applying for a federal tax extension.
 If you have any questions, CKH Group is here for you!
-Reach out and let’s chat, you can book a free online consultation here, or you can contact us at at 1-770-495-9077 or email us at firstname.lastname@example.org
+Reach out and let’s chat, or you can contact us at at 1-770-495-9077 or email us at firstname.lastname@example.org

 The above article only intends to provide general financial information and is based on open-source facts, it is not designed to provide specific advice or recommendations for any individual.
 It does not give personalized tax, financial, or other business and professional advice.
 Before taking any form of action, you should consult a financial professional who understands your particular situation.
 CKH Group will not be held liable for any harm/errors/claims arising from the articles.
 Whilst every effort has been taken to ensure the accuracy of the contents, we will not be held accountable for any changes that are beyond our control.